Discover Cheltenham with megabus

 2. Swim at Sandford Parks Lido

-Sandford Parks Lido opens every year around Easter and closes for winter.
-And if you’re visiting in that time-frame, it’s definitely worth calling in.
+Sandford Parks Lido opens every year around Easter and closes for winter, however they're open some days for cold water swimming.
 Just a ten-minute walk from the Promenade, it’s one of the country’s biggest outdoor pools and it’s set in beautiful gardens.
-Adults are £4.80 for an all-day ticket, and under-fives go free.

 3. Get pampered at a Cheltenham spa

 Cheltenham was built on its healing waters, which were discovered in the town some 300 years ago.
 And although a visit to the Pittville Pump Room is the closest you can now get to taking the waters, there are some excellent spas and spa hotels where you can get seriously pampered.
 Try Ellenborough Park, for one.

 Cheltenham: getting around